Posts Tagged United Kingdom

 Day 3 – Communication happens in many ways

-Posted by Gary Hayes in Daily Blog on July 31, 1997
+Posted by Musical Nomad in Daily Blog on July 31, 1997

 Communication happens in many ways.
 I was moved by Aby singing a Sufi melody and enjoyed the musical interplay between myself and Mayra with her remarkable voice and dombra playing.
 Music breaks down barriers.